Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 56-point total in three of seven games this season.
+- Oregon State's games this season have gone over 56 points three of seven times.

-- Cal's games have gone over 56 points in two opportunities this season.
+- Cal has combined with its opponents to score more than 56 points in two games this season.

-- The two teams combine to average 58.5 points per game, 2.5 more than the over/under in this contest.
+- Saturday's over/under is 2.5 points lower than the two team's combined 58.5 points per game average.

-- This contest's over/under is 7.7 points more than the 48.3 these two squads combine to surrender per game this season.
+- The 48.3 combined points per game that these two squads have allowed this season are 7.7 fewer than the 56 total in this contest.

 - The Beavers and their opponents have scored an average of 61.4 points per game in 2021, 5.4 more than Saturday's total.

-- In 2021, games involving the Golden Bears have averaged a total of 49.4 points, 6.6 fewer than this game's set over/under.
+- The 49.4 PPG average total in Golden Bears games this season is 6.6 points fewer than this game's over/under.

 Oregon State Stats and Trends

-- The Beavers have an against the spread record of 3-1 in their four games as a favorite of 1.5 points or more so far this season.
+- The Beavers have an ATS record of 3-1 in their four games as a favorite of 1.5 points or more so far this season.

-- Oregon State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Oregon State has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- Oregon State is 5-1 against the spread and 5-1 overall in games when it scores more than 23.6 points.
+- When Oregon State scores more than 23.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Oregon State piles up over 364.9 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Oregon State churns out over 364.9 yards, the team is 4-1 against the spread and 4-1 overall.

 - This year, the Beavers have turned the ball over 10 times, one more than the Golden Bears' takeaways (9).